Prevailing Wage and Davis-Bacon Compliance in Wisconsin

 Penalties for Non-Compliance

-While Wisconsin doesn't have state-specific penalties, federal law imposes strict consequences for Davis-Bacon Act violations, including:
+While Wisconsin has no state-specific penalties, federal law imposes strict consequences for Davis-Bacon Act violations, including:

 -